 - is so severe that it disrupts your everyday routine or sleep

 Itchy skin is a common issue that’s not usually a cause for concern.
-Often it occurs along with a rash and has a clear cause, such as an insect bite or sting, or a sunburn.
+It often occurs along with a rash and has a clear cause, such as an insect bite or sting or a sunburn.
 This type of itchiness usually goes away on its own.

 However, sometimes skin may itch without a rash.
 In these cases, an underlying condition could be the cause.
 It could be something as simple as dry skin or as serious as cancer.

-It’s important to talk to your doctor if you’re concerned.
-Both medical treatment for your condition and home remedies can help ease your itching.
+It’s important to talk with a doctor if you’re concerned.
+Medical treatment for your condition, home remedies, or both can help ease your itching.